- Location: Mississippi

 - A completed application form.

-- Proof of residency.
-The following may work: electric or water bill, lease agreement, vehicle-registration receipt, mortgage documents, homestead exemption receipt, bank statement, notarized employer verification on company letterhead (with a phone number) that states your address, your parent or guardian's state driver's license (valid for those who are under 21).
+- The following may work: electric or water bill, lease agreement, vehicle-registration receipt, mortgage documents, homestead exemption receipt, bank statement, notarized employer verification on company letterhead (with a phone number) that states your address, your parent or guardian's state driver's license (if under 21 years old).

 - Social Security card (non-metal) or a print out from the Social Security Administration.

-- Certified birth certificate (not a hospital certificate).
+- Certified copy of birth certificate (not a hospital certificate).

-Mississippi ID cards are issued for a period of four years, expiring on the last day of the cardholder's birth month.
+Mississippi ID cards are issued for a period of 4 years.
 For blind cardholders, the renewal is every 10 years.

 Of course, you may renew your ID card in person at your local Mississippi Highway Patrol Office.